 Four Wisdom Tooth Impactions and What They Mean

-It most often leads to a partial eruption where only the back of the tooth pokes into the gums.
+It most often leads to a partial eruption, where only the back of the tooth pokes into the gums.
 In many cases, you can leave it without having it removed.
-Over time, it might erupt properly.
-Dentists normally place these impactions under inspection unless it’s clear it will never erupt.
+Over time, it might erupt on its own.
+Dentists normally place these impactions under inspection unless it's clear it will never erupt.

 If a vertically impacted wisdom tooth does need removing, it’s because it’s pushing against the underside of the molar in front or the bones at the back of the mouth.
 These are difficult to remove and often result in damage to the surrounding teeth and bone areas.
 It’s rare for a vertical impaction to be this serious, though.

-Vertically impacted wisdom teeth can normally be extracted by your dentist using a local anaesthetic.
+Vertically impacted wisdom teeth can normally be extracted by your dentist using a local anesthetic.
 IV sedation would only be required in the case of an extremely nervous patient.

-Distal impactions which are towards a 90 degree angle will hit bone and probably won’t erupt fully.
-It’s usually up to the dentist as to whether they say the tooth needs removing or not.
+Distal impactions that are towards a 90-degree angle will hit bone and probably won't erupt fully.
+It's usually up to the dentist to decide whether the tooth needs removing or not.

-Depending on the severity of this impaction, IV sedation or even general anaesthetic may be required to undergo the surgery.
+Depending on the severity of this impaction, IV sedation or even general anesthesia may be required to undergo the surgery.

 The difficulties presented by this impaction are the surgery and the fact the dentist can’t see it apart from with an x-ray.
 It takes a lot of skill to complete this type of wisdom tooth removal without causing trauma to the surrounding area.

-As this kind of impaction could result in having to remove some bone, general anaesthetic or IV sedation is generally recommended.
-The patient should also be prescribed painkillers and a thorough after care plan to minimise discomfort and possible post-surgery complications.
+As this kind of impaction could result in having to remove some bone, general anesthesia or IV sedation is generally recommended.
+The patient should also be prescribed painkillers and a thorough aftercare plan to minimize discomfort and possible post-surgery complications.

 - MacGregor, A.J.
 The impacted lower wisdom tooth.
 Oxford University Press, 1985, ISBN 0192614053.